ZChipman/Depeche_Mode_Sentiment_Analysis/README.md

 # Depeche_Mode_Sentiment_Analysis

-Final Project for IST652 - Scripting for Data Analysis
+## Background

-Analyzed the discography of the band “Depeche Mode” using Python’s sentiment analysis tools.
+This started out as the final project for Scripting for Data Analysis course at Syracuse University.
+In the original project, I anlyzed the discography of the band “Depeche Mode” using Python’s sentiment analysis tools.
 The lyrics of their 14 studio albums were scraped from the web using the BeautifulSoup module.

 Zachary_Chipman_Final_Project_Report.docx: Written report for the IST652 final project.